Tabs of the United States Army: Special Forces

-The Special Forces Tab is a service school qualification tab of the U.S. Army, awarded to any soldier completing either the Special Forces Qualification Course, or the Special Forces Detachment Officer Qualification Course.
-Soldiers who are awarded the Special Forces Tab are authorized to wear it for the remainder of their military careers, even when not serving in a Special Forces command.
-The Special Forces Tab can be revoked by the Chain of Command for significant violations of conduct considered contrary to the high standards expected of a Special Forces soldier (for example, DUI or other forms of misconduct).
+The Special Forces tab is a service school qualification tab of the U.S. Army, awarded to any soldier completing either the Special Forces Qualification Course, or the Special Forces Detachment Officer Qualification Course.
+Soldiers who are awarded the Special Forces tab are authorized to wear it for the remainder of their military careers, even when not serving in a Special Forces command.
+The Special Forces tab can be revoked by the Chain of Command for significant violations of conduct considered contrary to the high standards expected of a Special Forces soldier (for example, DUI conviction or other forms of misconduct).

-The Special Forces Tab was created in 1983 and is an embroidered arch patch worn on the upper left sleeve of a military uniform.
+The Special Forces tab was created in 1983 and is an embroidered arch patch worn on the upper left sleeve of a military uniform.
 The cloth tab is 3+7/4 in wide and is teal blue with yellow embroidered letters.

 Ranger

-The Ranger Tab is a qualification tab authorized upon completion of the U.S. Army's Ranger School by a member of the U.S. military, civilian personnel, or non-U.S. military personnel.
-The Ranger Tab was approved by the Chief of Staff, Army, on 30 October 1950.
+The Ranger tab is a qualification tab authorized upon completion of the U.S. Army's Ranger School by a member of the U.S. military, civilian personnel, or non-U.S. military personnel.
+The Ranger tab was approved by the Chief of Staff, Army, on 30 October 1950.

 The full color tab is worn 1/2 in below the shoulder seam on the left sleeve of the Army green coat.
 The subdued tab is worn 1/2 in below the shoulder seam on the left sleeve of utility uniforms, field jackets and the Desert Battle Dress Uniform (DBDU).
 The full color tab is 2+3/8 in long, 11/16 in wide, with a 1/8 in yellow border and the word "RANGER" inscribed in yellow letters 5/16 in high.
 The subdued tab is identical, except the background is olive drab and the word "RANGER" is in black letters.

 Sapper

-The Sapper Tab is a qualification tab which is authorized for graduates of the U.S. Army's Sapper Leader Course.
-The Sapper Tab was approved by the Chief of Staff, Army, on 28 June 2004.
+The Sapper tab is a qualification tab which is authorized for graduates of the U.S. Army's Sapper Leader Course.
+The Sapper tab was approved by the Chief of Staff, Army, on 28 June 2004.
 The Sapper tab can be revoked by the Engineer Commanding Officer of Ft.
 Leonard Wood, MO for misconduct, or not upholding the standard as an Engineer.
 Any requests will be processed through USASC.

 The full color tab is worn 1/2 in below the shoulder seam on the left sleeve of the Army green coat.
 The subdued tab is worn 1/2 in below the shoulder seam on the left sleeve of utility uniforms, field jackets and the desert battle dress uniform (DBDU).
 The full color tab is 2+3/8 in long, 11/16 in wide, with a 1/8 in red border and the word "SAPPER" inscribed in white letters 5/16 in high.
 The woodland subdued tab is identical, except the background is olive drab and the word "SAPPER" is in black letters and the desert subdued tab has a khaki background with the word "SAPPER" in spice brown letters.